-- a) Net free area for combustion air opening shall be in accordance with all applicable codes.
-In the absence of such codes provide combustion air opening with a minimum free area of one square inch per 7000 Btuh input (5.5 cm per kW) up to 1,000,000 Btuh and one square inch per 14,000 Btuh in excess of 1.000,000 Btuh.
-This opening must be ducted no .higher than 18" nor less than 6" above the floor.
-Provide a ventilation air opening located as high as practical in the room sized no less than 10% of the air supply opening. - b) Provision for combustion and ventilation must be in accordance with: - Applicable sections of The National Fuel Gas ode ANSI Z223.1 - Applicable sections of CAN/CGA B149 installation Codes - Applicable provisions of the local building codes.
+- a) Ventilation of the space occupied by fuel burning appliance(s) or equipment shall be supplied by a ventilation opening at the highest practicable point communicating with the outdoors.
+The total cross sectional area of the ventilation opening must be either 10% of the net free area required for combustion air or 10 sq. in (6500 mm2), whichever is greater. - b) Net free area of combustion air opening shall be in accordance with all applicable codes.
+In the absence of such codes provide combustion air opening with a minimum free area of one square inch per 7,000 Btuh input (5.5 cm per kW) up to 1,000,000 Btuh and one square inch per 14,000 Btuh in excess of 1,000,000 Btuh.
+This opening must be ducted no higher than 18" nor less than 6" above the floor. - c) In extremely cold climates when air supply is provided by natural air flow from the outdoors we recommend sizing the combustion air supply opening with a minimum free area of not less than one square inch per 30,000 Btu/hr, of the total rated input of the burner, provided that this does not conflict with local codes.
+This opening is in addition to the ventilation opening defined in paragraph a) above.